qunfengdong/MicroGMT/README.md

 rm -f tmp.list
 ```

-#### Fastq formatted raw read sequences
+#### Fastq raw reads files as input
-Here we produce summary tables for the simulated raw read sequences from 10 strains.
-The fastq file prefix are in the file "ids_for_10_strains.list".
-The IDs in the summary tables are the fastq file prefix in this example.
+Here we produce summary tables for the simulated fastq raw reads files from 10 strains.
+The prefix for the fastq files are in the file "ids_for_10_strains.list".
+The IDs in the summary tables are the prefix for the fastq files in this example.
 ```bash
 cat ids_for_10_strains.list | while read line
 do